How to Use the ABS Function in Excel – 12 Examples

 Things to Remember

-• In the array function please in mind to press Ctrl+Shift+Enter instead of Enter.
+• In an array function, press Ctrl+Shift+Enter instead of Enter.

 Frequently Asked Questions